Halka: Performance history

 The first performance of Halka in Britain was at POSK in London (the Polish Cultural Centre in Hammersmith) on the 30th of October 2009 by Heritage Opera with Serenna Wagner in the title role of Halka and piano accompaniment by Paul Greenhalgh.

-In 2010 a new English translation by Donald Pippin was performed by Pocket Opera in San Francisco and Berkeley.
 The opera was originally performed in the United States by the Polonia Opera Company under its director Louis Kowalski.
 He staged the opera in many cities with Polish populations, such as New York in Carnegie Hall, Detroit, Hartford and Chicago.
 He last staged Halka at Carnegie Hall on May 24, 1959, about 6 months before his death.
 He was survived by his wife, Carolyn Kowalski, his daughter Wanda and his son, Theodore.

 An American performance of Halka was performed in New York City by the Bel Canto Opera in the Robert F. Wagner School Theatre in June 1982.
 The premiere was met with generally positive review by The New York Times, as well as enthusiastic review in the Polish daily on June 16, 1983.

+In 2010 a new English translation by Donald Pippin was performed by Pocket Opera in San Francisco and Berkeley.

-To coincide with the bicentennial of Moniuszko (1819-72)'s birth, Theater an der Wien in Austria staged Halka to rave reviews.
+To coincide with the bicentennial of Moniuszko's birth, Theater an der Wien in Austria staged Halka to rave reviews.

+Halka has been turned into Polish films in 1930 and in 1937.